mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I don't work weekends or major US holidays.
 You're welcome to email me on the weekend, but I won't respond until the next business day.
 I try to avoid email before noon in US Eastern Time.

-You're free to work whichever hours you like, but I'd like you to have at least some overlap with my working hours, which are 10am-6:30pm ET.
+You're free to work whichever hours you like, but I'd like you to have some overlap with my working hours, which are 10am-6:30pm ET.

-I don't expect you to work a specific schedule each week, but the more I can predict your hours, the easier it is to prepare tasks and feedback that coincides with your availability.
+I don't expect you to work a fixed schedule each week, but the more I can predict your hours, the easier it is to prepare tasks and feedback that coincides with your availability.

 ## Feedback